Anshika-Singh1/Bharat-Intern-Projects/README.md

 - APIs (e.g., OpenWeatherMap API) for fetching weather data

 ## About Me
-I am a passionate [Web Developer] with a focus on [Front-end and backend].
+I am a passionate Web Developer with a focus on Front-end and backend.
 I enjoy working on challenging projects and leveraging innovative technologies to solve problems.

-Thank you for visiting my portfolio!
+Thank you for visiting my portfolio🥰